- +351 213 652 600

-He has collaborated with research teams in several competitively funded projects, including ‘The Invisibility of death in immigrant populations in Portugal’ (PTDC/CS-ANT/102862/2008), ‘Empires, Centres and Provinces: the circulation of medical knowledge’ (PTDC/HCT/72143/2006), and more recently as PI of the project ‘Tropical Modernity, Public Health and Endemic Disease Control: the combat against malaria, sleeping sickness and syphilis in former Portuguese Africa (1920-1975)’ , (IF/01130/2013/CP1165/CT0002), all funded by the FCT,
+He has collaborated in several competitively funded research projects, amongst others ‘Empires, Centres and Provinces: the circulation of medical knowledge’ (PTDC/HCT/72143/2006), ‘The Invisibility of death in immigrant populations in Portugal’ (PTDC/CS-ANT/102862/2008), and more recently as PI of the project ‘Tropical Modernity, Public Health and Endemic Disease Control: the combat against malaria, sleeping sickness and syphilis in former Portuguese Africa (1920-1975)’ , (IF/01130/2013/CP1165/CT0002), all funded by the FCT.

 He is currently researcher in the project “The worlds of (under)development: processes and legacies of the Portuguese colonial empire in a comparative perspective (1945-1975)” co-funded by the European Regional Development Fund and the FCT (PTDC/HAR-HIS/31906/2017 – POCI-01-0145-FEDER-031906).

-- Catarino L., Havik P. & Romeiras M.M.
+- Catarino., L., Havik, P.J. & Romeiras M.M.
 2016.
 Medicinal plants of Guinea-Bissau: therapeutic applications, ethnic diversity and knowledge transfer.
-Journal of Ethnopharmacology, 183:71-94. https://doi.org/10.1016/j.jep.2016.02.032
+J Ethnopharm, 183:71-94. https://doi.org/10.1016/j.jep.2016.02.032